tdongsi/tdongsi.github.io/source/_posts/Jenkins/2017-04-18-groovy-code-in-jenkins-pipeline.markdown

 }
 ```

-The equivalent bash command is
+The equivalent bash command for retrieving JSON response from Github API is as follows:

 ``` plain Equivalent bash command
 // Groovy formatted string